 (2) Minor Option B. To satisfy Minor Option B, a student must complete at least nine credits from two or more degree programs outside or from within another field in his/her major department.
 One course cross-listed with the major may be used for this minor so long as it is staffed by one of the outside programs, and is not applicable to any requirements of the major; or nine credits of course work from one field (or area of specialization) other than the major area of study.
 Intersectional students must meet the minor course requirements outside the departmental sections represented on their faculty committee.
 The Option B distributed minor is approved by the chair of the major department.

-Your Minor Advisor may be any faculty member in the Anthropology Department who is willing to serve as your advisor.
-If you need assistance in choosing an appropriate Minor Advisor, you can contact the Anthropology Departments Faculty Graduate Advisor to determine which faculty member might best fit your area of interest.
+Your Minor Advisor may be any faculty member in the Department of Anthropology who is willing to serve as your advisor.
+If you need assistance in choosing an appropriate Minor Advisor, you can contact the Department of Anthropology’s Faculty Graduate Advisor to determine which faculty member might best fit your area of interest.
 You must be working with an Anthropology Minor Advisor in order to complete an Anthropology Minor.

 Once a minor advisor is selected and agreed upon, you and your minor advisor will complete the Anthropology Graduate Minor Advisor form.
 Successful completion of the course program will satisfy the minor requirement.
 We encourage you to get your minor completion plan in writing to assist you in course selection and to have documentation of the agreed upon plan for your records.

 You should consult with your Major Department advisor to determine your major department’s requirements regarding your selected minor.
 Generally, the major department will provide a form to the student to present to the minor department to certify completion of the minor requirements.
-This form is signed by the Minor Advisor and/or the Chair of the Anthropology Department.
+This form is signed by the Minor Advisor and/or the Chair of the Department of Anthropology.